tsackton/taelgarverse/taelgarverse-improvement-plan.md

 Scope: review of the published site at <https://tsackton.github.io/taelgarverse/> plus read-only inspection of the local MkDocs configuration and generated docs.
 No code changes are included in this plan.

+Status update, 2026-05-28: Priority 0 and the Phase 1 hygiene/navigation sequence are complete for the current scope.
+Redirect aliases were intentionally not added; instead, stale URL generation was checked at the source, and a base-path-safe custom 404 was added.
+Campaign navigation was completed as a single `Campaigns` top tab with current games, archive, and campaign-owned PC navigation.

 ## Pages Sampled

 - [Home](https://tsackton.github.io/taelgarverse/)